google/zetasql/docs/procedural-language.md

     + A single [DDL statement][ddl]
     + A single [DML statement][dml]

-    This expression cannot be a control statement like `IF`.
+    This expression can't be a control statement like `IF`.
 +  `expression`: Can be a
    [function][functions], [conditional expression][conditional-expressions], or
    [expression subquery][expression-subqueries].
 +  `query_statement`: Represents a valid standalone SQL statement to execute.
    If this returns a value, the `INTO` clause must contain values of the same type.
-You may access both system variables and values present in the `USING` clause; all other local variables and query parameters are not exposed to the query statement.
+You may access both system variables and values present in the `USING` clause; all other local variables and query parameters aren't exposed to the query statement.
 +  `INTO` clause: After the SQL expression is executed, you can store the results in one or more [variables][declare], using the `INTO` clause.